 Sub-phase Scope Status Support: DISC Application Hardware, software, and contract services to implement a DITP plant-wide computerized database of all plant systems (electrical, gas, water, etc).
 Current systems deemed sufficient, remaining project removed in FY14.
 Completed Document Format Conversion Conversion of DITP construction documents into electronic format and completion of document-reference database.
 This work is in process, and has several phases.
 Expect completion by the end of FY20.
 Active As-Needed Design Phases 5, 6, 7, and 8 On-going technical design services and/or construction support to supplement existing engineering resources for specialized or complex engineering issues.
-Initially, the contracts are issued in tandem and run for two years each.
+Initially, the contracts were issued in tandem and ran for two years each.
 Starting with Phase 6, the contract length was extended to three years each.
 Phases 6-1 and 6-2 ended by October 2012, followed by phases 7-1, 7-2, and 7-3 (awarded in FY13, at \$1.6M each over three years).
 Phases 8-1, 8-2, and 8-3 were awarded in FY16 at \$1.6M each, over three years.
-Active Deer Island As-Needed Technical Design This subphase is a placeholder, used to continue the technical design services and/or construction support in the same fashion as the contracts listed above.
+Active Deer Island As-Needed Technical Design A placeholder used to continue the technical design services and/or construction support in the same fashion as the contracts listed above.
 Each series of new contracts will be deducted from this placeholder and given their own subphase numbers.
 Currently funded through FY26.
+In FY19, cost estimates for each 3-year contract were increased, funding now runs from FY20 through FY29 (previously only funded through FY26).
 Future

-Sub-phase Scope Status Specialties: Sodium Hypochlorite Tank Liner Removal Removed the failed lining in tank #1 of the four sodium hypochlorite storage tanks.
+Sub-phase Specialties: Scope Status Sodium Hypochlorite Tank Liner Removal Removed the failed lining in tank #1 of the four sodium hypochlorite storage tanks.
 Completed in September 2006.
 Completed Hypochlorite Tanks 1&3 Reline Renamed the "Sodium Hypo Tank Repair 1" subphase in FY08.
 Included the stripping, repair and relining of tank 3.
 Completed in November 2007.
-Hypochlorite Tanks 2 & 4 Reline Added in FY08 from the 2006 Master Plan.
+Completed Hypochlorite Tanks 2 & 4 Reline Added in FY08 from the 2006 Master Plan.
 Strip & reline the two remaining sodium hypochlorite storage tanks.
 Scope included removing ladders and replacing safety railings on the tanks.
 Completed in October 2008.
 Completed Sodium Hypochlorite Tank Rehabilitation or Replacement Based on condition, expect to start replacing one tank per year beginning in FY23.
 Future Primary & Secondary Clarifier Rehab - Design (ESDC/REI) Consultant to provide ESDC/REI services during the Primary & Secondary Clarifier rehab work described below (design done by As-Needed Design consultant).
 Scope expanded to include secondary clarifiers due to deterioration in the longitudinal chains and scum collection systems.
 Completed by September 2013.
 Completed